 Your doctor will talk to you and examine you.
 They might also:

 - take a blood test to check for infection or vitamin deficiencies

+Treatment for amnesia depends on the cause of your memory loss.
 If you have a treatable cause of amnesia, then treatment might allow you to regain your memory.

 - telling family and friends about important information you need to remember